oat-sa/taohub-articles/articles/Frontend/Best Practices/components.md

 ### Respect the separation of concerns and the atomicity principles
 Component must follow the principle of separation of concerns.
-They must only take care of the feature set they have to provide.
+They must only take care of the feature-set they have to provide.
 They must also respect the atomicity, and must not alter the surrounding nor alter the internals of embedded elements.